pfapi/cicd-template/README.md

 ## Branches

 * main - keeps the latest released and production code, only accept pull requests from the development.
-* development - keeps the latest development code, only accept pull requests from feature branches.
+* development - keeps the latest development code, accept pull requests from feature branches and forked repo.
 * feature branches - where development works happen
-* branch (development) of a forked repo - where development works happen
+* branch of a forked repo - where development works happen

 ## Workflows